2018–2023 United Kingdom higher education strikes: Background to the strikes

-The United Kingdom has 130 universities.
-Staff at 68 universities founded before 1992 are members of the USS pension scheme and were involved in disputes about that scheme.
-(Most academic staff at institutions which became universities after 1992 are members of the Teachers' Pension Scheme, which is unaffected by the USS dispute.)
+As of 2018, the United Kingdom had 130 universities.
+Staff at 68 universities founded before 1992 were members of the USS pension scheme and were involved in disputes about that scheme.
+(Most academic staff at institutions which became universities after 1992 were members of the Teachers' Pension Scheme, which was unaffected by the USS dispute.)
 Staff at all universities were involved in disputes about pay and conditions of employment.

-As reporting noted, the strikes took place in the context of wider tensions over higher education and pension provision in the UK.
+The strikes took place in the context of wider tensions over higher education and pension provision in the UK.

 Pensions

 The USS pension scheme

 The Universities Superannuation Scheme was created in 1974 to provide sector-wide pensions for UK university staff (focusing on academic staff).
 Its terms changed little until 2011, when major reforms were implemented, followed by further changes in 2014–15.
 These left scheme members markedly worse off: one academic study concluded that the reduced wealth of post-2011 entrants was equivalent to an 11% drop in their total compensation or a 13% drop in their salaries.

 By 2017, the USS scheme had over 400,000 members.